gitlapse/docs/source/includes/_lapses.md

 Parameter |     Type	| Description
 --------- | ------- 	| -----------
-SHA       | Required    | Specify a SHA of a lapse Content   | Required    | Specify a Content of a lapse Host      | Optional    | Specify a git host i.e. github, bitbucket, private, etc.
+SHA       | Required    | Specify a SHA of a lapse Host      | Optional    | Specify a git host i.e. github, bitbucket, private, etc.
 Username  | Optional    | Specify a username
 Repo 	  | Optional    | Specify a repo name